x-tabdeveloping/turftopic/papers/topeax/main.typ

 = Model Specification

 I introduce Topeax, a novel topic modelling approach based on document clustering.
 The model differs in a number of aspects from traditional clustering topic models like BERTopic and Top2Vec.
+The model is implemented in the Turftopic Python package (cite), following scikit-learn API conventions.
+Example usage is presented in @example_code.

 #figure(
   image("figures/peax.png", width: 100%),